koding/kdlearn/guides/ssh-into-your-vm/index.md

 ---
-draft: true

 title: Connect with SSH, from Unix
 author: Team Koding
-date: 2014-04-08
+date: 2014-09-15
 categories: [ssh]
 ---

 # Connect with SSH, from Unix

 Connecting to your VM with SSH will allow you to use another Terminal, outside of Koding, to interact with your Koding VM.
-This is also required if you're interested in using SSH Tunneling.
-If you're connecting with PuTTY, have a look [here][connect windows].
 If you're using Cygwin, these instructions will work fine for you.

 We are going to use the terminology "local" to represent the machine that you're connecting to Koding with.